What is student health insurance?

 There are several factors to keep in mind when deciding what coverage to use while in college.
 For example, your parents’ health plan might not offer maternity coverage for dependents, or it might not have a provider network in the area you’ll be going to school.
 And some schools offer student health plans that are self-insured and don’t conform to the ACA’s requirements, while other schools that are religiously affiliated might not cover contraception under their student health plan.

-(The Biden administration has proposed a rule change in 2023 that would ensure access to zero-cost contraception even if a woman is enrolled in a plan that has a religious exemption from the contraception coverage mandate.)
+(The Biden administration proposed a rule change in 2023 that would ensure access to zero-cost contraception even if a woman is enrolled in a plan that has a religious exemption from the contraception coverage mandate.
+But as of late 2024, it had not yet been finalized.)

 Read more about student health insurance.